UnsavoryMaggot/Faxanadu-Retranslation/README.md

-Welcome to Faxanadu Restoration/Retranslation/Save Patch v1.07+!
+Welcome to Faxanadu Restoration/Retranslation/Save Patch v1.07.F+!

 Use LITE to patch Restoration or Retranslation v1.04, OR use NES to patch a Faxanadu (J) ROM to begin!

 Faxanadu Change Log

-v1.07+
+v1.07.F+
 - New Game+
 -		(Select New Game from the title screen, and then select End if you are satisfied with your old name.)
+		New Game+ now starts the game without the Battle equipment and Dragon Slayer.

 v1.06.7+
 - Fix Title Screen color bug.